agoose77/derpy/README.md

 ## Python Grammar Parsing
 A Python parser example can be found in the python module.
 It may not entirely be correct; small errors in the grammar may exist due to a hasty translation from the Python 3 official grammar.

 Most of the lines of code are devoted to outputting a useful AST (but for around 1200 loc, it's still quite compact).
-A custom `ast` module is defined to allow a similar API to the built-in ast module (In fact, the ast output was tested using an existing ast to code utility, simply replacing the import).
+A custom `ast` module is defined to allow a similar API to the built-in ast module (In fact, the ast output was tested with an existing ast-to-code utility, simply by replacing the import to ast with our own).

 ## Funnel Grammar Parsing
 A Funnel parser example can be found in the funnel module.
 Funnel is a custom lightweight language that allows embedded Python inside data model definitions